MicrosoftDocs/office-365-management-api/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 #### Configuring service tags for network security groups

 You can use Az or AzureRM PowerShell cmdlets to set the network security group rule with service tag.
 You can configure security group rules with service tags, and then add those rules to a new network security group.
-A few resources, such as Azure Functions also provide a service tag option to configure network security groups using the Azure portal
+A few resources, such as Azure Functions, also provide a service tag option to configure network security groups using the Azure portal

 For information about using Az or AzureRM PowerShell to set up network security rules and network security groups, see: